Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/j/json-fortran/README.md

 -   Straightforward port of the EasyConfig for 9.0.2 in 24.03, but with some adaptations to bring it more in line with other LUMI EasyConfigs.

+-   Version 9.0.5 does not yet compile with the Cray Fortran compiler from 25.03.
+8.3.0 does, so we stick with that version for 25.03 for the time being.